singularityware/singularityware.github.io/pages/docs/user-docs/docs-docker.md

     echo "Post install stuffs!"
 ```

-Did you know that you can commit this Singularity file to a Github repo and it will automatically build for you when you push to <a href="https://singularity-hub.org" target="_blank">Singularity Hub?</a>.
+Did you know that you can commit this Singularity file to a GitHub repo and it will automatically build for you when you push to <a href="https://singularity-hub.org" target="_blank">Singularity Hub?</a>.
 This will ensure maximum reproducibility of your work.

 ## How does the runscript work?